erwinvaneyk/kubernetes/examples/guestbook-go/README.md

     ...
     ```

-    Result: You see a single Redis master, two Redis slaves, and three guestbook pods.
+    Result: You'll see a single Redis master, two Redis slaves, and three guestbook pods.

 ### Step Six: Create the guestbook service <a id="step-six"></a>